floriansaqipi/tic_tac_toe_minimax_multiplayer/README.md

 Testing reports of the iterations of our project can be found by clicking the link below: https://drive.google.com/drive/folders/1Onxvo1Z0eLhxpSY9lBMoFrUX6GTLijTl?usp=sharing

-These testing reports were done by QA team member: Ardi Zariqi.
+These testing reports were done by our QA team member.